 Cars for example, are almost always worth less than the actual debt against the car so it would be foolish to sell the debt.

-Illinois courts “[award]the family home, or the right to live therein for reasonable periods, to the spouse having the primary residence of the children who may or may not be able to refinance the mortgage until their financial situation is more established.“ 750 ILCS 5/503(d)(2)(5).
+Illinois courts “the relevant economic circumstances of each spouse when the division of property is to become effective, including the desirability of awarding the family home, or the right to live therein for reasonable periods, to the spouse having the primary residence of the children“ 750 ILCS 5/503(d)(2).
 The party who is awarded the family home is not always able to refinance the house into their name exclusively until they are more established financially.

 When a joint debt carries over into the future, post-divorce, there will always be a clause in the divorce as to who will be responsible for paying that debt.
 That clause will include a requirement that the debt-paying party prove to the other mutually-responsible party that they did, in fact, make a timely payment.

 The reason you need to know if your former spouse paid timely on a joint debt is because your creditors and the national credit bureaus do not care whose responsibility it is to pay the debt per your divorce decree.